2046people0data0story/Udacity_Python_Project_Explore_US_Bike_Data/README.md

 In this project, I used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 I compared the system usage between three large cities: Chicago, New York City, and Washington, DC.

+With this project, I am now more capable and confident in leveraging the power of Python to tell stories behind data.
+To be specific, I have improved my skills in using popular Python packages (NumPy, Pandas, Seaborn, Matlibplot) significantly when addressing this real-life business analysis project.

 This project is to fulfill the Udacity Nanodegree Program "Programming for Datascience with Python".

 ### Files used